MagnusBeng2/dtu_mlops_group_61/reports/README.md

 For training the model, the chosen hyperparameters are by default taken from the python script's argparser.
 We found this to be easier than taking from a config file.
 However, we still inserted one under /src/models/config to show that it was also an option.

 In the script, we set the default values in the argparsers, which could be simply overwritten when running the CLI command, like:
 'python ./src/models/train_model.py' --epochs 10 --lr 0.01', signifying that this run should run with 10 epochs and a learning rate og 0.01.
-The specific arguments for train_model.py are batch_size, epochs, lr, seed (for reproducibility) and the WandB API key for the WandB project.
-.
-When training the model the hyperparameters are by default loaded from the configuration file src/models/config/default_params.yaml.
-It is also possible to pass a different path using the argparser.
-The configuration file contains the learning rate, number of epochs, the batch size of the model and a seed if reproducability is desired.
-The configuration file is passed to the wandb.init() function and the hyperparameters are loaded into the training script with the following code:
+The argsparser passes either the default or selected values to the wandb.init() function, whereafter the hyperparameters are loaded into the training script as follows:

+config = wandb.config
-lr = wandb.config.lr
+    lr = config.lr
-epochs = wandb.config.epochs
+    epochs = config.epochs
-batch_size = wandb.config.batch_size
+    batch_size = config.batch_size
+    seed = config.seed

-We utilized the *sweep* functionality of `wandb` in an attempt to optimize hyperparamters.
-Through `wandb` the hyperparameter configuration was logged.
-The hyperparameters for the different experiments are then set to the hyperparameters resulting in the best validation loss.
+Moreover, we utilized the sweep functionality of WandB in sweep_model.py as to optimize hyperparameters, wherethrough the hyperparameter configuration was logged.

-When using the src/models/predict_model.py we use a simple argparser to give the input string to be translated along with the checkpoint file containing the trained model weights.
+As for evaluate_model.py, it also utilized the argparsing functionality, taking the inputs 'seed', 'batch_size' and 'checkpoint_dir' for evaluation.

+And for predict_model.py, it took an input and if the API was to be used, ultimately, translating the input into a text in German.

 ### Question 13